mattmassicotte/Multipass/README.md

 # Multipass
 Yes she knows it's a multipass

 Multipass can merge Bluesky and Mastodon feeds into a unified timeline.
-It should support macOS and iOS.
+Supports macOS and iOS.

 > [!WARNING]
 > This app is juuust barely functional.
 I just cannot stress enough what a poor state this is currently in.